kydonrby/nrby-node-graphql-template/README.md

 2. On the root project, do `docker build . -t nrby/graphql`
 3. Then do `docker run -p <ENVPORT>:<ENVPORT> -d --name graphql nrby/graphql`
 4. Go to http://localhost:3000/graphql to test some query

+## For Relational database usage

+Included in this template also some installation for sequelize for easier handling of database queries.
+See https://sequelize.org/docs/v6/getting-started/ for more references about this.